 - Visit our My Pets Protected Facebook page where rabies and rabies prevention information will be posted daily during the month of September, in recognition of World Rabies Day and the End Rabies: Collaborate, Vaccinate campaign, and sporadically throughout the year.
 Don’t forget to like and share the posts too!

 - Share a link to the OAVT Rabies Response Program’s Rabies Public Portal webpage www.mypetsprotected.org!

-- Have a rabies vaccine clinic coming up in your area in Ontario?
+- Do you have a rabies vaccine clinic coming up in your area in Ontario?
 Email firstname.lastname@example.org with a digital poster of your event so that we can share the details on our Rabies Vaccine Clinics Listings- Ontario, Canada web page and Facebook page

 Rabies Virus Technical Information